 Leagues cost between $140 and $280 per person, depending on the number of games and league format.
 Typical leagues are either 7 or 14 weeks long and may or may not include the cost of instruction.
-Visit the League page for more details on league structure, league dues, and multi-league discounts.
+Visit the Leagues page for more details on league structure and league dues.

 What if I don’t know how to curl?

 At the beginning of each session, DCC offers single-session Learn To Curl classes.
 If you are new to curling and NOT registered for an Instructional League, you should register for one of these classes.
 If you are unable to attend a Learn to Curl class before your league starts, register anyway and just show up for your first game 30 minutes early.
 There are plenty of experienced curlers around who will show you the basics and get you curling right away.
 We recommend you take a Learn To Curl class the next time they are offered.

 The Dakota Curling Club also offers Instructional Leagues in which the first session is a Learn to Curl class and the remaining 6 sessions are 20 minutes of instruction on a specific topic followed by a 6-end league game.
 Instructors are available on the ice during each game to give tips and advice in the context of game play.
 These leagues are an excellent opportunity to build skills and become competent at the game quickly.

 You can also contact the League Manager to put your name on a mailing list to be notified when Learn to Curl classes are scheduled.
 These will also be available on our Events page when they are scheduled and will be listed as Learn To Curl.

 Do I have to form a complete team in order to register?

 No!
 You can register as an individual or a couple and we will attempt to place you on a team.

 Do you have any open ice time I can just bring some friends by and check it out?